 If you take a quick look at other email service providers, you’ll see that they all have similar restrictions.

-How to bypass the attachment size limit in Gmail?
+How to bypass the Gmail attachment size limit (3 proven methods)

 Does that mean you can’t send large emails from your Gmail inbox?
 Not quite.
-We’ve discovered that there are (at least) 3 ways to get around the Gmail attachment size limit.
+We’ve found (at least) 3 proven ways to get around the Gmail attachment size limit.

 Option 1: Send large files with Google Drive